Ralph Waldo Emerson: Literary career and transcendentalism

 On September 8, 1836, the day before the publication of Nature, Emerson met with Frederic Henry Hedge, George Putnam, and George Ripley to plan periodic gatherings of other like-minded intellectuals.
-This was the beginning of the Transcendental Club, which served as a center for the movement.
+This was the beginning of the Transcendental Club, which served as a center for the transcendentalism movement.
 Its first official meeting was held on September 19, 1836.
 On September 1, 1837, women attended a meeting of the Transcendental Club for the first time.
 Emerson invited Margaret Fuller, Elizabeth Hoar, and Sarah Ripley for dinner at his home before the meeting to ensure that they would be present for the evening get-together.
-Fuller would prove to be an important figure in Transcendentalism.
+Fuller would prove to be an important figure in transcendentalism.

 Emerson anonymously sent his first essay, "Nature", to James Munroe and Company to be published on September 9, 1836.
 A year later, on August 31, 1837, he delivered his now-famous Phi Beta Kappa address, "The American Scholar," then entitled "An Oration, Delivered before the Phi Beta Kappa Society at Cambridge"; it was renamed for a collection of essays (which included the first general publication of "Nature") in 1849.
 Friends urged him to publish the talk, and he did so at his own expense, in an edition of 500 copies, which sold out in a month.
 In the speech, Emerson declared literary independence in the United States and urged Americans to create a writing style all their own, free from Europe.
 James Russell Lowell, who was a student at Harvard at the time, called it "an event without former parallel on our literary annals".
 Another member of the audience, Reverend John Pierce, called it "an apparently incoherent and unintelligible address".

 In 1837, Emerson befriended Henry David Thoreau.
 Though they had likely met as early as 1835, in the fall of 1837, Emerson asked Thoreau, "Do you keep a journal?"
 The question went on to be a lifelong inspiration for Thoreau.
 Emerson's own journal was published in 16 large volumes, in the definitive Harvard University Press edition issued between 1960 and 1982.
 Some scholars consider the journal to be Emerson's key literary work.

 In March 1837, Emerson gave a series of lectures on the philosophy of history at the Masonic Temple in Boston.
 This was the first time he managed a lecture series on his own, and it was the beginning of his career as a lecturer.
 The profits from this series of lectures were much larger than when he was paid by an organization to talk, and he continued to manage his own lectures often throughout his lifetime.
 He eventually gave as many as 80 lectures a year, traveling across the northern United States as far as St. Louis, Des Moines, Minneapolis, and California.